Muhaddil/muhaddil_bed_configurator/README.md

 1. Add the resource folder to your server’s `resources` directory.
 2. Add `start muhaddil_bed_configurator` to your `server.cfg`.
 3. Use `/configbed` in-game to start configuring NPC positions.
+4. Add `add_ace group.admin bedconfigurator allow # allow all commands` in your `server.cfg` to add permissions to use the commands (if you want to use ACE permissions).
+5. Restart your server.